-One potential concern is that increased enforcement may be correlated with exposure to the coca shock.
+One potential concern is that increased enforcement may be correlated with exposure to the variation in coca prices.
 I address this issue by comparing outcomes for individuals in different cohorts within coca districts.
-In addition, for the sub-sample of individuals with village of birth information, I classify village of birth using the geographic cells from the satellite images.36 This more granular classification allows for the inclusion of district-by-year fixed effects.
+In addition, for the sub-sample of individuals with village of birth information, I classify village of birth using the geographic cells from the satellite images.
+This more granular classification allows for the inclusion of district-by-year fixed effects.
 I compare individuals who were born in the same district and year across villages with different coca density.
 This specification controls for any district-by-year-specific shocks to incarceration rates across districts, such as those resulting from changing enforcement at the district level.
 Given that most of the enforcement decisions are made at the district level, this helps rule out effects from differential enforcement.
+In addition, I check the robustness of the results using individuals that moved from coca areas.